JohnKontodimos/JohnKontodimos/README.md

 ## 🙋‍♂️ About Me
 - 👀 I’m interested in Web Development
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my Software Engineer Degree
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React
-- 👯 I’m looking to collaborate ...
+- 👯 I’m looking to collaborate and work with a team
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with React
 - 💬 Ask me about PHP or any tech-related stuff.
 - 📫 How to reach me: [Linkedin - @Ioannis Kontodimos](https://www.linkedin.com/in/ioannis-kontodimos)
 - ⚡ Fun fact: I play games and go to the gym very often.